 Compliance with this Data Protection Policy and the applicable data protection laws is checked regularly with data protection audits and other controls.
-The performance of these controls is the responsibility of the CPO, the DPO's, Internal Audit and/or externally hired auditors.
+The performance of these controls is the responsibility of the DPO's, Internal Audit and/or our Data Protection Compliance Organisation.
 Various Ipsos clients also have audit rights under their agreements with Ipsos.
 The results of the data protection audits must be reported to the CPO and Head of Compliance.
 On request, the results of data protection audits will be made available to the responsible data protection authorities.